ChallahuAkbar/slack-email-forwarder/README.md

 }
 ```

+Gulp is used only for development

 To watch for file changes run `gulp watch`

-To build for production run `gulp build`
+Webpack is used only for production code

 Check for scripts in the `package.json` or `gulpfile.js`